Address101 South LeSueur

 For many years, the Mesa Arizona Temple was known as the "Lamanite Temple," as it was the destination of annual temple excursions for Hispanic and Native American members of the Church, especially the Mexican Saints.

-The Mesa Arizona Temple was closed in February 1974, for extensive remodeling that equipped the Creation, Garden, and World Rooms for stationary motion-picture presentation of the endowment; the Terrestrial Room became a veil room.
+The Mesa Arizona Temple was closed in February 1974, for extensive remodeling that equipped the Creation, Garden, and World Rooms for single-room film presentation of the endowment; the Terrestrial Room became a veil room.
 The decaying burlap murals were removed from the rooms, and the salvageable pieces were shipped to Church headquarters for preservation and storage.
 A new entrance and an additional 17,000 square feet were added, providing larger dressing rooms and increasing the number of sealing rooms.

 In 1980, a fourth ordinance room was added by converting a space previously used by the female patrons.
 This allowed endowment sessions to begin every half hour.